20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ### Refined payoffs

 First of all, the payoff types had to be refined: Whereas for some actions such as $Confirm$ or $Exhaust$ it is very clear how much **Seller** gains, in cases such as $No-op$ the utility is not specified: If one supposes that in this case the payoff is simply 0 (no gas gets spent whatsoever), then **Buyer** would default to $Wait$ and $No-op$ all the time.
 We had to assume, then, that the transaction that **Buyer** wants to issue has some *intrinsic utility*.
-This is represents the desire for **Buyer** to see the transaction included in a block and is one of the main driver to use Ledger-Hedger in the first place.
+This is represents the desire for **Buyer** to see the transaction included in a block and is one of the main drivers to use Ledger-Hedger in the first place.

 In our model, a transaction is defined as a record of type: